AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 ## Step 3: Installing Diagnostics Support package

-The `Diagnostics Support` package is responsible for establishment a connection bridge between user app and `Developer Tools` process.
+The `Diagnostics Support` package is responsible for establishing a connection bridge between the user app and `Developer Tools` process.

 This package can be installed either in the executable project with your Program AppBuilder or shared project with your Application, depending on your application's architecture.